 We’ve covered so many times here in our link building blog this idea of targeting linkable audiences with content.

-Yet I’ve seen many brands still struggling to intersect audiences with their brand’s content themes.
+Yet I’ve seen many brands struggle to intersect audiences with their content themes.
 Oftentimes this happens for sites with very narrowed audiences.
 It’s not surprising not to be able to find groups to target in our list of linkable audiences.

 If this happens, you can check niche bloggers and publishers as your target linkable audiences.

 Start surfacing your competitor’s way of doing linkable asset creation.
-Are there any related audiences they’ve had success with content targeting that you can replicate to your blog?
+Are there any related audiences that’ve succeeded with content targeting that you can replicate to your blog?

 Here are some resources you can check out on persona profiling for content creation: